-This post is the second of two posts about helping students with social and emotional regulation.
+This is the second of two posts about ways to help students with social and emotional regulation (so you have time to teach!)
 To read Part 1, please click here.

 In the first post, we discussed 1) communicating feelings, 2) social / emotional language, 3) incorporating feelings and emotions into other curriculum areas and 4) Making connections between feelings and behaviors.